 Fannie Mae requires lenders pull a credit report just prior to settlement and all this showed up, more on this here.
-The large increase in credit card charges affected their debt ratios, and the collection notice pushed that person’s credit score to the point that they would have had to pay an extra $11,000 in discount points and double the PMI.
-We fixed it, by dropping the offending person off of the loan application, and luckily the one person remaining qualified on his or her own.
+The large increase in credit card charges affected their debt ratios.
+And the collection notice pushed that person’s credit score to the point that they would have had to pay an extra $11,000 in discount points, and double the PMI cost.
+We fixed it by dropping the offending person off of the loan application.
+Luckily the one person remaining qualified on their own.
 As you can imagine, this created some last minute paperwork headache and a lot of drama.

-Making changes to your credit and assets are the most common problems.
-But I have even seen clients make major job changes during a mortgage application, like quitting a job or retiring!
+Making changes to your credit and assets are common problems.
+I have even seen clients make major job changes during a mortgage application, like quitting a job or retiring!
 I have even seen a client buy other property during our transaction!
 And much more.

 Do nothing financial for at least several months before applying for a mortgage.
 Do not make the mortgage process harder than it already is.
 And certainly do nothing during the transaction all the way up until the day after settlement!
 And if you must consider some financial change, please consult your mortgage loan officer before doing so.